pts1667/ControllerAI/README.md

 2.  **Observation**: Every game frame (and during the pre-match phase), the AI updates its internal state.
 External services poll this state via `/observation`.
 3.  **Game Info**: External services can query `/game_info` during startup to discover map metadata, game mode, pause state, and whether the AI is still allowed to choose its start position.
 4.  **Commands**: External services POST JSON commands to `/command`.
 These are executed on the next engine update.
-5.  **Synchronous Control**: By default, the engine pauses at the end of every frame until you send a `finish_frame` command.
+5. **Synchronous Control**: By default, the engine blocks the main thread during the setup phase (frame -1) until a start position is chosen.
+Once the game starts, it pauses at the end of every frame until you send a `finish_frame` command.

 ## Configuration